 - A cardiac specialist.
 If you have a condition that affects your heart or bloodstream, a cardiac expert can guide you through the benefits of breathing for your heart.

 - A mental health professional.
 If you’re thinking about breathing to help reduce stress, talk to a therapist or counselor who can help you gauge if breathing exercises will help.

 - A physical therapist.
-Your muscles and posture can affect your breathing, and a physical therapist can help you learn how to best use your muscles and movement to assist you in breathing better.
+Your can affect your breathing, and a physical therapist can help you learn how to best use your muscles and movement to assist you in breathing better.

 - A licensed fitness professional.
 If you just want to use breathing for daily stressors, talk to a personal trainer or yoga teacher, or go to the gym and learn the best breathing exercises for your health and fitness.

 Creating a routine can be a good way to get in the habit of diaphragmatic breathing exercises.
 Try the following to get into a good groove:

 - Do your exercises in the same place every day.
 Somewhere that’s peaceful and quiet.

 - Don’t worry if you’re not doing it right or enough.
 This may just cause additional stress.